sdsc/sdsc-summer-institute-2023/3.2_data_management/tutorials/FILESYSTEMS.md

 ## More files, more problems: Advantages and limitations of different filesystems

-The aim of this tuotiral is to teach you about the advantages and limitations of different [filesystems](https://en.wikipedia.org/wiki/File_system) that you'll typically find available to you on an HPC system.
+The aim of this tutorial is to teach you about the advantages and limitations of different [filesystems](https://en.wikipedia.org/wiki/File_system) that you'll typically find available to you on an HPC system.

 ```
 git clone https://github.com/YoongiKim/CIFAR-10-images.git